'Dirty Diamonds' Live - The 'Dirty Diamonds Tour'

 'Dirty Diamonds' used a short taped introduction from the album before the band blasted in to the song, Alice stalking the stage with handfuls of fake pearl necklaces which he threw into the audience in huge numbers.
 If anyone ever tries to sell these to you, bare in mind Alice has now thrown out thousands of them over the years!
 'Billion Dollar Babies' featured the money sword with Alice teasing the front rows before swinging the sword over them, the dollars falling into the crowd.
 'Be My Lover' follows with the rather amusing line "play guitar in a long haired band" where Alice points to one of the guitarist, who at this point ALL had short hair!
 'Lost In America' is dispatched with little fuss, Alice changing in to a leather waistcoat with an American flag on the back.
 A short version of 'I Never Cry' brings things down a bit, with Alice sitting on his trash can at the front of the stage, Ryan and Damon strumming acoustic guitars behind him, before 'Woman Of Mass Distraction' kicks things into high gear again.

 'I'm Eighteen', 'Between High School and Old School', What Do You Want From Me?' and 'Is It My Body' all pass relatively uneventfully before the lights turn to dark reds and greens for 'Go To Hell'.
 Calico appears beside the drum riser in a scanty black outfit, moving down to the stage and twirling her whip.
-Alice catches the whip, and she turns to the crowd revealing vampire teach.
+Alice catches the whip, and she turns to the crowd revealing vampire teeth.
 She stretches her arms out revealing a black cloak and moves backwards, hiding Alice view.
 When she turns back Alice is gone (escaping under the drum riser).
 'The Black Widow' is used as a framework to allow the band to show off a bit (and give Alice a break) before the second half of the show begins.

 Calico Cooper as 'Paris Hilton'.